-From her kitchen table with a three-month-old in her arms, Julie built her business and her reputation as a leader’s leader.
+From her kitchen table with a three-month-old in her arms in January 2011, Julie built her business and her reputation as a leader’s leader.
 By sharing her life experiences and own unique message of empowerment, she’s become a popular guest speaker at universities, conferences and special events.
 Julie is a contributing writer for the local Moms Go-To source for advice, tips, and events, Nola Moms Blog.
 Her debut post, My Life as a Co-Parent, earned it’s a spot as one of the top 10 most read “City” Mom Blogs in the nation.
 Julie serves as a voice and a champion for partnership to parents who raise their children in two separate homes.

 Julie is anything but a 9 to 5 gal.
 On most days, she ditches the boardrooms and executive attire at 3, suddenly emerging in the carpool line at Holy Name of Jesus wearing her mama suit.
 Continuing a time-honored family tradition, her girls are fourth generation Gators.